MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/faqs.md

 Originariamente, Office 365 aveva solo [etichette di conservazione](https://support.office.com/article/af398293-c69d-465e-a249-d74561552d30) che consentivano di classificare documenti e messaggi di posta elettronica per il controllo e la conservazione quando il contenuto si trovava in servizi di Office 365.
 Le etichette in Azure Information Protection consentono invece di applicare criteri di classificazione e protezione coerenti per documenti e messaggi di posta elettronica, sia locali che nel cloud.

-Annunciata presso Microsoft Ignite 2018 in Orlando, ora è possibile creare e configurare [etichette di riservatezza](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels) oltre alle etichette di conservazione in uno dei centri di amministrazione: Office 365 Centro sicurezza e conformità, il centro sicurezza Microsoft 365 o il centro di conformità Microsoft 365. È possibile eseguire la migrazione delle etichette di Azure Information Protection esistenti al nuovo archivio di etichette unificato, da usare come etichette di riservatezza con le app di Office.
+Announced at Microsoft Ignite 2018 in Orlando, you now have an option to create and configure [sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels) in addition to retention labels in one of the admin centers: The Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.
+You can migrate your existing Azure Information Protection labels to the new unified labeling store, to be used as sensitivity labels with Office apps.

 Per altre informazioni sulla gestione dell'etichettatura unificata e su come verranno supportate queste etichette, vedere il post di blog, [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967) (Annuncio della disponibilità di funzionalità di protezione delle informazioni per proteggere i dati sensibili).

-Per ulteriori informazioni sulla migrazione delle etichette esistenti, vedere [How to migrate Azure Information Protection labels to Unified Sensitivity labels](configure-policy-migrate-labels.md).
+For more information about migrating your existing labels, see [How to migrate Azure Information Protection labels to unified sensitivity labels](configure-policy-migrate-labels.md).

-## <a name="how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform"></a>Come è possibile determinare se il tenant si trova nella piattaforma di etichettatura unificata?
+## <a name="how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform"></a>How can I determine if my tenant is on the unified labeling platform?

-Quando il tenant si trova nella piattaforma di etichettatura unificata, le etichette di riservatezza possono essere usate dai [client e dai servizi che supportano l'assegnazione di etichette unificata](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).
-Se è stata ottenuta la sottoscrizione per Azure Information Protection nel 2019 giugno o versione successiva, il tenant si trova automaticamente nella piattaforma di assegnazione di etichette unificata e non è necessaria alcuna azione aggiuntiva.
-Il tenant potrebbe anche trovarsi su questa piattaforma perché qualcuno ha eseguito la migrazione delle etichette Azure Information Protection.
+When your tenant is on the unified labeling platform, sensitivity labels can be used by [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).
+If you obtained your subscription for Azure Information Protection in June 2019 or later, your tenant is automatically on the unified labeling platform and no further action is needed.
+Your tenant might also be on this platform because somebody migrated your Azure Information Protection labels.

-Per controllare lo stato, nella portale di Azure passare a **Azure Information Protection** > **Gestisci**l'**etichetta unificata** >  e visualizzare lo stato dell' **etichettatura unificata**:
+To check the status, in the Azure portal, go to **Azure Information Protection** > **Manage** > **Unified labeling**, and view the status of **Unified labeling**:

-- Se viene visualizzato **attivato**, il tenant si trova nella piattaforma di etichettatura unificata.
+- If you see **Activated**, your tenant is on the unified labeling platform.

-- Se la visualizzazione **non è attivata**, il tenant non si trova nella piattaforma di assegnazione di etichette unificata.
-Per istruzioni sulla migrazione, vedere [How to migrate Azure Information Protection labels to Unified Sensitivity labels](configure-policy-migrate-labels.md).
+- If you see **Not activated**, your tenant is not on the unified labeling platform.
+For migration instructions, see [How to migrate Azure Information Protection labels to unified sensitivity labels](configure-policy-migrate-labels.md).

-## <a name="whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client"></a>Qual è la differenza tra il client Azure Information Protection e il client di Azure Information Protection Unified Labeling?
+## <a name="whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client"></a>What's the difference between the Azure Information Protection client and the Azure Information Protection unified labeling client?

-Il **client Azure Information Protection (classico)** è stato reso disponibile dal momento in cui Azure Information Protection stato annunciato per la prima volta come nuovo servizio per la classificazione e la protezione di file e messaggi di posta elettronica.
-Questo client Scarica le etichette e le impostazioni dei criteri da Azure e configura i criteri di Azure Information Protection dalla portale di Azure.
-Per ulteriori informazioni, vedere [Panoramica dei criteri di Azure Information Protection](overview-policy.md).
+The **Azure Information Protection client (classic)** has been available since Azure Information Protection was first announced as a new service for classifying and protecting files and emails.
+This client downloads labels and policy settings from Azure, and you configure the Azure Information Protection policy from the Azure portal.
+For more information, see [Overview of the Azure Information Protection policy](overview-policy.md).

-Il **Azure Information Protection client di etichetta unificata** è un'aggiunta più recente, per supportare l'archivio di etichette unificato supportato da più applicazioni e servizi.
-Questo client Scarica le etichette di riservatezza e le impostazioni dei criteri dai centri di amministrazione seguenti: il Centro sicurezza e conformità di Office 365, il Centro sicurezza Microsoft 365 e la Microsoft 365 Compliance Center.
-Per altre informazioni, vedere [Panoramica delle etichette di riservatezza](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels).
+The **Azure Information Protection unified labeling client** is a more recent addition, to support the unified labeling store that multiple applications and services support.
+This client downloads sensitivity labels and policy settings from the following admin centers: The Office 365 Security & Compliance Center, the Microsoft 365 security center, and the Microsoft 365 compliance center.
+For more information, see [Overview of sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels).

-Se non si è certi del client da usare, vedere [scegliere il client Azure Information Protection da usare](./rms-client/use-client.md#choose-which-labeling-client-to-use-for-windows-computers).
+If you're not sure which client to use, see [Choose which Azure Information Protection client to use](./rms-client/use-client.md#choose-which-labeling-client-to-use-for-windows-computers).

-### <a name="identify-which-client-you-have-installed"></a>Identificare il client installato
+### <a name="identify-which-client-you-have-installed"></a>Identify which client you have installed

-Entrambi i client, quando sono installati, visualizzano **Azure Information Protection**.
-Per facilitare l'identificazione del client installato, utilizzare l'opzione **Guida e commenti** per aprire la finestra di dialogo **Microsoft Azure Information Protection** :
+Both clients, when they are installed, display **Azure Information Protection**.
+To help you identify which client you have installed, use the **Help and feedback** option to open the **Microsoft Azure Information Protection** dialog box:

 - Da Esplora file: fare clic con il pulsante destro del mouse su uno o più file o su una cartella, scegliere **Classifica e proteggi** e quindi **Guida e commenti**.

-- Da un'applicazione di Office: dal pulsante **Proteggi** (client classico) o dal pulsante di **riservatezza** (client con etichetta unificata), scegliere **Guida e commenti**.
+- From an Office application: From the **Protect** button (the classic client) or **Sensitivity** button (unified labeling client), select **Help and Feedback**.

-Usare il numero di **versione** visualizzato per identificare il client:
+Use the **Version** number displayed to identify the client:

-- Una versione **1**, ad esempio **1.53.10.0**, identifica il client di Azure Information Protection (classico).
+- A version **1**, for example, **1.53.10.0**, identifies the Azure Information Protection client (classic).

-- Una versione **2**, ad esempio, **2.2.14.0**, identifica il Azure Information Protection client unificato di assegnazione di etichette.
+- A version **2**, for example, **2.2.14.0**, identifies the Azure Information Protection unified labeling client.

-## <a name="when-is-the-right-time-to-migrate-my-labels"></a>Quando è il momento giusto per eseguire la migrazione delle etichette?
+## <a name="when-is-the-right-time-to-migrate-my-labels"></a>When is the right time to migrate my labels?

-Ora che l'opzione per eseguire la migrazione delle etichette nel portale di Azure è disponibile a livello generale, è consigliabile attivare la migrazione in modo che sia possibile usare le etichette come etichette di riservatezza con [client e servizi che supportano l'assegnazione di etichette unificata](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).
+Now that the option to migrate labels in the Azure portal is in general availability, we recommend you activate the migration so that you can use your labels as sensitivity labels with [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).

-Per ulteriori informazioni e istruzioni, vedere [How to migrate Azure Information Protection labels to Unified Sensitivity labels](configure-policy-migrate-labels.md).
+For more information and instructions, see [How to migrate Azure Information Protection labels to unified sensitivity labels](configure-policy-migrate-labels.md).

 ## <a name="after-ive-migrated-my-labels-which-management-portal-do-i-use"></a>Dopo aver eseguito la migrazione delle etichette, qual è il portale di gestione da usare?

 Dopo aver eseguito la migrazione delle etichette nel portale di Azure:

-- Se [i client e i servizi sono stati unificati](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), passare a uno dei centri di amministrazione (Office 365 Centro sicurezza e conformità, Microsoft 365 Centro sicurezza o Microsoft 365 Compliance Center) per pubblicare queste etichette e per configurarne i criteri.
-Impostazioni.
+- If you have [unified labeling clients and services](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), go to one of the admin centers (Office 365 Security & Compliance Center, Microsoft 365 security center, or Microsoft 365 compliance center) to publish these labels, and to configure their policy settings.
 Per le modifiche delle etichette, da ora in poi usare uno di questi centri di amministrazione.
 I client di etichettatura unificata scaricano le etichette e le impostazioni dei criteri da uno di questi centri di amministrazione.

-- Se si dispone del [client di Azure Information Protection (classico)](./rms-client/aip-client.md), continuare a usare il portale di Azure per modificare le etichette e le impostazioni dei criteri.
-Il client classico continua a scaricare le etichette e le impostazioni dei criteri da Azure.
+- If you have the [Azure Information Protection client (classic)](./rms-client/aip-client.md), continue to use the Azure portal to edit your labels and policy settings.
+The classic client continues to download labels and policy settings from Azure.

-- Se sono presenti sia [client con etichetta unificata](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling) che client [classici](./rms-client/aip-client.md), è possibile usare il centro di amministrazione o il portale di Azure per apportare modifiche alle etichette.
-Tuttavia, affinché i client classici scelgano le modifiche apportate alle etichette nei centri di amministrazione, è necessario tornare al portale di Azure: usare l'opzione **pubblica** dal riquadro **Azure Information Protection-Unified labeling** nel portale di Azure.
+- If you have both [unified labeling clients](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling) and [classic clients](./rms-client/aip-client.md), you can use the admin centers or the Azure portal to make label changes.
+However, for the classic clients to pick up the label changes that you make in the admin centers, you must return to the Azure portal: Use the **Publish** option from the **Azure Information Protection - Unified labeling** pane in the Azure portal.

 Continuare a usare il portale di Azure per il [reporting centralizzato](reports-aip.md) e lo [scanner](deploy-aip-scanner.md).